 The output of the Peak Detector also provides an AGC Reset signal to the AGC Control function through the AGC comparator.
-The purpose of the AGC function is to extend the dynamic range of the receiver, so that two transceivers can operate close together when running ASK and/or high data rate modulation.
+The purpose of the AGC function is to extend the dynamic range of the receiver, so that the receiver can operate close to its transmitter when running ASK and/or high data rate modulation.
 The onset of saturation in the output stage of RFA1 is detected and generates the AGC Set signal to the AGC Control function.
 The AGC Control function then selects the 5 dB gain mode for RFA1.
 The AGC Comparator will send a reset signal when the Peak Detector output (multiplied by 0.8) falls below the threshold voltage for DS1.

-A capacitor at the AGCCAP pin avoids AGC "chattering" during the time the signal propagates through the log detector, low-pass filter and charges the peak detector.
+A capacitor at the AGCCAP pin avoids AGC "chattering" during the time it takes for the signal to propagate through the low-pass filter and charge the peak detector.
 The AGC capacitor also allows the hold-in time to be set longer than the peak detector decay time to avoid AGC chattering during runs of "0" bits in the received data stream.
 Note that AGC operation requires the peak detector to be functioning, even if DS2 is not being used.
 AGC operation can be defeated by connecting the AGCCAP pin to Vcc.
 The AGC can be latched on once engaged by connecting a 150 kilohm resistor between the AGCCAP pin and ground in lieu of a capacitor.